The complete guide to all the best restaurants and places to eat in Bordeaux!

 In St. Julien my favorite place to dine remains Le Saint Julien, which is a must visit for fresh, grilled dishes.
 If the weather permits, make sure you ask to be seated in the patio, with the great outdoor grilling station.

-There are also several, casual cafes located due north on the waterfront, for example, Le Saint Martin and Le Pauillac.
+There are also several, casual cafes located due north in Pauillac, on the waterfront.
+For example, Le Saint Martin and Le Pauillac.
 Inside the Hotel Angleterre, you’ll find Le Vignoble France and for places to dine with people that live in and work in Pauillac, including many winemakers, try La Bodega de Victor, Bistrot La Raffinerie and Brassiere de L’Union.